 - Answers to common FAQs

-- Expectations and instruction on use of the product
+- Expectations and instruction on the use of the product

 By adding more relevant details to your product description, your customers will appreciate the transparency and will imbue you with more trust.
 This confidence can very well influence them to make the purchase and resist the “Amazon returns syndrome” if it matches the detailed description of your product.